ew947202/obsidian_vault/00 Meta/02 PTIs/Chantilly Fortinet and Core Switch.md

 ## Daily Log
 ### [[2024-09-09]]
 - [x] Shipping label created, just need to find box to put hardware into and we can ship it out.
+- [x] Created 2 shipping labels and packed up all equipment.
+Should be delivered tomorrow morning.
 ---